-The functions of the GMC, and the way we carry out those functions, are set out in law.
-These pages provide details of the principal legislation that currently governs our work.
+Our functions and the way we carry them are set out in law.
+These pages provide details of the main legislation that governs our work.

 UK primary legislation

 The most important piece of legislation is the Medical Act.
 This provides the legal basis for everything that we do.
 Please visit our UK Primary legislation page for further information.